joshuajohnj/personalCode/C_Database/README.md

 A simple Database written in C

 Accessible through the terminal when executed.
-Allows User to input infor mation about themselves, such as their username, email, and user id
+Allows User to input information about themselves, such as their username, email, and user id

 The data is then stored in to a data structure called a table.